-Limitations Drainage area - N/A Minimum bedrock depth - N/A NRCS soil type - N/A Drainage/flood control - no Maximum slope - 5% Minimum water table - N/A Freeze/thaw - N/A supply of establishment water is available in the project contract to ensure that du Barriers (such as walls or fences) can b egetative measures may not be practical during dry periods unless a reliable upply of establishment water is available.
-Other methods should be stipulated the project contract to ensure that dust control is not overlooked. arriers (such as walls or fences) can be part of the long-term dust control rategy in arid and semiarid areas, but they are not a substitute for permanent abilization.
-Targeted Pollutants Sediment Trace Metals Hydrocarbons Design Parameters Dust Prevention: The best method of controlling dust is to prevent dust production.
-This can best be accomplished by limiting the amount of bare soil exposed at one time.
+Limitations Drainage area - N/A Minimum bedrock depth - N/A NRCS soil type - N/A Drainage/flood control - no Maximum slope - 5% Minimum water table - N/A Freeze/thaw - N/A Vegetative measures may not be practical during dry periods unless a reliable supply of establishment water is available.
+Other methods should be stipulated in the project contract to ensure that dust control is not overlooked.
+Barriers (such as walls or fences) can be part of the long-term dust control strategy in arid and semiarid areas, but they are not a substitute for permanent stabilization.
+Targeted Pollutants Sediment Trace Metals Hydrocarbons Design Parameters Dust Prevention : The best method of controlling dust is to prevent dust production.
+This can best be accomplished by limiting the amount of bare exposed at one time.
 In project design, identify all areas where ground disturbance will not be allowed.
-Design and locate haul roads, detours, and staging areas to avoid unnecessary exposure of bare ground and avoid using areas that are the most susceptible to wind erosion.
+Design and locate haul roads, detours, ar staging areas to avoid unnecessary exposure of bare ground and avoid us areas that are the most susceptible to wind erosion.
 In the stormwater site plan, specify staging or work sequencing techniques that minimize the risk of wind erosion from bare soil.
 In most cases, this will require a change from traditional construction techniques that allow large areas to be disturbed at the outset of construction and to remain exposed for long periods of time.
-Vegetative Cover : Follow recommend If site conditions are favorable, use an e seeding becomes established over as m winter shutdown or substantial complet water to accelerate vegetative stabilizate protection are not feasible. extended seeding season to ensure that uch of the project as possible before tion.
-Specify the use of establishment Mulch : Apply according to the design p Hydromulching. parameter for BMP 16- Sprinkling : Apply at a rate of 3 gallons saturated or muddy and so that no dust Stone : At ingress/egress to public high Stabilization of Construction Entrance. traffic routes through the construction s For detours, haul roads, or temporary to 4 in. thick and 1 to 2 in. in diameter.
+Vegetative Cover : Follow recommended seeding and planting specifications.
+If site conditions are favorable, use an extended seeding season to ensure that seeding becomes established over as much of the project as possible before winter shutdown or substantial completion.
+Specify the use of establishment water to accelerate vegetative stabilization if other means of long-term slope protection are not feasible.
+Mulch : Apply according to the design parameter for BMP 16- Hydromulching.
+Sprinkling : Apply at a rate of 3 gallons per acre so that the soil is wet but not saturated or muddy and so that no dust is being generated.
+Stone : At ingress/egress to public high Stabilization of Construction Entrance. traffic routes through the construction s ways, apply as indicated in BMP 5- For detours, haul roads, or temporary ite, provide a layer of fractured stone 2 to 4 in. thick and 1 to 2 in. in diameter.

 Surface Roughening: Tilling or discing should leave 6 in. (minimum) furrows, preferably perpendicular to the prevailing wind direction, to gain the greatest reduction in wind erosion.
-If the surface cannot be furrowed perpendicular to the prevailing wind direction, roughening the surface by using a ripper/scarifier (grader) or a ripper (cat) will produce the desired result of a 6 in . irregular surface.
+If the surface cannot be furrowed perpendicular to the prevailing wind direction, roughening the surface by using a ripper/scarifier (grader) or a ripper (cat) will produce the desired result of a 6 in\ irregular surface.